Hospital Administrator

 University of Michigan – School of Public Health

 Students attending the University of Michigan School of Public Health can complete a master’s of health service administration degree.
-The curriculum of this program is centered on key core competencies in professionalism, health policy, and healthcare management.
+This program’s curriculum is centered on key core competencies in professionalism, health policy, and healthcare management.

-With a combination of core courses and electives, students are able to tailor their education to their interests.
-During the final semester of this degree, students will complete an Integrated Learning Experience (ILE) where they complete an actual consulting project for a real client.
+With a combination of core courses and electives, students can tailor their education to their interests.
+During the final semester of this degree, students will complete an Integrated Learning Experience (ILE), where they complete an actual consulting project for a real client.

 Between the first and second years of this program, students are expected to complete a 10- to 12-week internship.
 Placements are facilitated by the school.
 Admission requirements to this program include a bachelor’s degree from an accredited institution.
 Qualified applicants will be invited to attend a visit day to learn more about the program and be evaluated by the faculty.